Jack Jones Retreat at Immaculate Heart of Mary

-Fellowship one covers the full retreat attendance rate for a woman of color writing fiction.
+Fellowship one covers the full retreat attendance rate for a fellow of color writing fiction.
 This fellowship includes a $500 travel reimbursement.

-Fellowship two covers the full retreat attendance rate for a woman of color writing nonfiction.
+Fellowship two covers the full retreat attendance rate for a fellow of color writing nonfiction.
 This fellowship includes a $500 travel reimbursement.

 The Yi Dae Up Fellowships

 We are grateful to novelist Alexander Chee, author of Edinburgh and Queen of the Night, for fully funding these opportunities.
 Alexander has named this scholarship in memory of his late grandmother, Yi Dae Up, who began practicing the art of Chinese calligraphy in middle age after raising seven children, deferring her practice for marriage and family, and then going on to win national prizes for her art."

 This fellowship is open to women and nonbinary writers of Asian American descent, and Asian immigrant women and nonbinary writers writing prose, and with the intention of encouraging older women and nonbinary people to apply but not limited to them.
 Two awards will be granted: one in nonfiction and one in fiction.